Tech-at-DU/React-Fundamentals-tutorial/P06-Organizing-Files/content.md

 >
 > Create a new folder in the `src` folder name it `components`.
 >
 > Move all of your components into this folder.
-It should includea all of the following files:
+It should include all of the following files:
 >
 > - src
 >   - About.js